ZhuoyuanJiang/RenderMe360_extraction/test_download/process_data/README_EXTRACTION_SCRIPTS.md

 - **s1_all performance:** Found 151,740 mask files in from_anno/masks/ (14.93 GB)
 - These are the ONLY masks in the dataset - raw files do NOT contain mask data
 - The regular extraction script incorrectly assumes masks would be in raw files and misses them entirely
+- **Note:** The script may create an empty `from_raw/masks/` folder structure when checking for masks in raw files, but this folder will remain empty since raw files don't contain masks

 **When to use:**
 - When you suspect data might be missing from expected locations